 The Salt Cathedral of Zipaquira is located just outside of Bogota, hundreds of feet below ground in an active salt mine.
 This underground cathedral is still functioning and receives thousands of visitors every week for Sunday service.
 Take a day trip from Colombia's capital to admire the architectural wonder of this stunning Salt Cathedral, which is carved entirely from the walls, ceiling, and floor of the mine itself!

 Thankfully, the dangerous days of Pablo Escobar are long gone.
 Comuna 13 was once heavily controlled by gangs loyal to Escobar’s Medellin Cartel, and the area was at one point the most dangerous neighborhood in Colombia.
 However, Comuna 13, like Medellin as a whole, has been actively reinventing itself.
 Today the area is alive with a plethora of politically-charged street art and youth movements that you have to see for yourself.
 Have one of our local travel experts arrange a guide for you to this rejuvenated Medellin locale filled with history and art.

 Chicaque Natural Park may be foggy, but your memories of it won’t be

 Just 30 minutes outside of Bogota by Uber and only slightly longer via public transportation, Chicaque Natural Park is situated within one of Colombia’s fabled Andean cloud forests.
-Sightseeing in this park is just the tip of the iceberg, as hiking, horseback riding, and
+Sightseeing in this park is just the tip of the iceberg,

 Pose with the Instagram-worthy statues at Botero Plaza